RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 #### Database Initial Data

-Configures initial data containing administrator credentials and a list of roles and their permissions.
+Configures initial data containing administrator credentials and a list of roles and their permission.
-Stored in a separate file, the path to which is specified in the section `server.database.initialDataConfiguration`:
+Stored in a separate file.
+Thee path to which is specified in the `server.database.initialDataConfiguration` section.

 Name|Description
 ---|---